-A focus for our adventures is to prepare our pupils to be ‘secondary ready’ by the time they leave Lower Farm.
-This is achieved by providing contextualised, purposeful learning that develop ‘life skills’ and focusses on pupils’ development in becoming writers, mathematicians, historians and geographers etc.
+A focus for our journeys is to prepare our pupils to be ‘secondary ready’ by the time they leave Lower Farm.
+This is achieved by providing contextualised, purposeful learning that develops ‘life skills’ and focusses on pupils’ development in becoming writers, mathematicians, readers, historians, geographers, theologists and so much more.

 At Lower Farm Academy, we do not show the pupils our essential learning objective or any success criteria, as we encourage pupils to be able to articulate this as we journey through the learning session.
 Teachers ask three questions as they embark on their journey to know that learning is secure and purposeful: What are we learning about?
 Why are we learning about it?
-How will we know if we have been successful?
+How are we going to be learning it?
 Pupils then return back to these questions during the learning sessions to allow them to reflect on their learning.

 - Is purposeful and relevant and ensures that learning is contextualised